shakfu/Spotykach/docs/dev/web-frontend-checks.md

 ### C10 — flashing real firmware (Chrome only)

+> **Status, 2026-08-03.** C10a and C10b **pass** on hardware (Daisy + spotykach bootloader, Chrome on
+> Linux): the device enumerates and its interface is claimed, images are identified from their banner,
+> the bootloader binary and a non-firmware file are both refused, and a real write of `bard`
+> (`0.6.1-11-g8871468`, 163 KB) boots and runs. **C10c is OUTSTANDING** — see the warning on it below.
+>
+> Two findings from that session are now baked into the code and worth not re-discovering:
+> - The download loop must re-issue `SET_ADDRESS` before **every** chunk and always write **block 2**.
+>   Setting the address once and incrementing the block number is a legal reading of DFuSe, and it
+>   does not work here — it produced a device whose first byte did not match what was sent.
+> - This bootloader is **not** a full DfuSe implementation: it acknowledges `UPLOAD` and answers with
+>   an uninitialised buffer rather than QSPI contents or an honest stall.
+Read-back verification is
+>   therefore gated on a capability probe after the erase, and *unverified* is the normal result.
+>   Before that was understood, two good flashes were reported as failures.

 The one check on this list whose failure mode is a device that needs recovering rather than a page that needs reloading, so it is written to be run in an order where nothing is risked until the safe parts have already passed. `web/test/flash.test.ts` covers the protocol against a scripted device — every